+Systems Approach for Better Education Results

+Policy Goals

-Policy Goals Status Latent 1.
-Setting clear expectations for teachers 000 There are expectations for what teachers should do and what students should learn.
-There are no policies guiding teachers' use of time to ensure that their work conditions allow them to improve instruction.
-Emerging 2.
-Attracting the best into teaching Teacher qualifications are on par with qualifications for entering other skilled professions.
+1. Setting Clear Expectations for Teachers

+There are clear expectations for what teachers should do and what students should learn.
+Policies for guidance on teachers' use of time are not focused on ensuring that their work conditions allow them to improve instruction.

+2. Attracting the Best into Teaching

+Teacher qualifications are low relative to similarly skilled professions.
 Teacher pay, career opportunities, and working conditions may not be attractive to competent and qualified individuals.

-Established 3.
-Preparing teachers with useful training and experience There are classroom experience requirements and programs for novice teachers.
-Teacher trainees are required to have 12 months of classroom experience.
-Latent 4.
-Matching teachers' skills with students' needs 000 There are no incentives provided for teachers who work in hard-to-staff schools or teach critical shortage subjects.
-Latent 5.
-Leading teachers with strong principals 000 There are no specific programs to support the development of principals' leadership skills, nor is their performance rewarded.
-Established 6.
-Monitoring teaching and learning There are official systems in place to monitor teacher performance, notably through external evaluations.
-Student achievement data are collected, but are not used to inform teaching or policy.
-Emerging 7.
-Supporting teachers to improve instruction Teacher professional development is not required.
-Professional development 00 activities that do occur include some activities that are associated with instructional improvement (e.g. observation visits to other schools).
+3. Preparing Teachers with Useful Training and Experience

+Teacher qualifications are low relative to similarly skilled professions.
+Teacher pay, career opportunities, and working conditions may not be attractive to competent and qualified individuals.

+Matching Teachers' Skills with Students' Needs 4.

+There are no incentives available for teachers to work in hard-to-staff schools or teach critical shortage subjects.

+5. Leading Teachers with Strong Principals

+There are no specific requirements to become a principal and principals are not explicitly expected to provide support and guidance to teachers for the improvement of instructional practice.

+Monitoring Teaching and Learning 6.

+Student achievement data are collected, but are not available to inform teaching or policy.
+There are no official systems in place to monitor teacher performance.

+7. Supporting Teachers to Improve Instruction

+Teacher professional development is required and includes some activities that are associated with instructional improvement.

+Motivating Teachers to Perform 8.

-Policies stipulate that teacher performance should affect teacher compensation and appointments, and there are mechanisms to hold teachers accountable.
+Policies stipulate that teacher compensation and appointments are linked to teacher performance, but there are few mechanisms to hold teachers accountable.